Kitalfa/Kitalfa/Readme.md

 # 💫 About Me:
-My name is Dorian, and I'm a former chemical technician who<br> is now a web developer.
-I learned web development <br>on my own and eventually took a professional training <br>course to obtain a recognized diploma.
-I have solid experience <br>in JavaScript, particularly with the React library.
+My name is Dorian, and I'm a former chemical technician who is now a web developer.
+I learned web development on my own and eventually took a professional training course to obtain a recognized diploma.
+I have solid experience in JavaScript, particularly with the React library.

 ## 🌐 Socials: